wanglin86769/weiss/README.md

 After built, two services should be launched:

-- weiss-epicsws – the EPICS communication layer
+- `weiss-epicsws`: the EPICS communication layer
-- weiss – WEISS front-end application (accessible at http://localhost)
+- `weiss`: WEISS front-end application (accessible at http://localhost:80)

 > :bulb: **_TIP:_** If you want to make sure things are working, you can use the demo IOC and OPI
 > from development version (see below).